Feedback from the Field

 Impact Stories

 I conducted interviews and wrote person-centered impact stories for Tuolumne River Trust’s 2024 Impact Report.
-I also co-designed and wrote select articles for the State of Parks member magazine.
+I also co-designed and wrote select articles for The State of Parks member magazine.
 Here is a selection.